The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s.md

 #### October

 - On the 17th CEC would announce a collaboration with *Raging Waters Sacramento Water Park* to have a CEC branded section of the waterpark be made to debut in the parks re-opening as *California Dreamin'.* The site planned to include branded water rides, slides, and splash zones.
 An on-site arcade, CEC branded retail shop, and {{< wiki-link "Pasqually's Pizza & Wings" >}} physical location would also be in the area.
 All current walkarounds, including Pasqually and Bella, would be seen at the park.
-Additional cross-promotions with Sacramento and Northern California CEC stores would also be planned.<sup>(2)</sup>
+Additional cross-promotions with Sacramento and Northern California CEC stores would also be planned.{{< cite 2 >}}

 #### November

 - The {{< wiki-link "Chuck E. Cheese and Friends Party Cookbook" >}} would receive a cover and be available for pre-order on November 3rd.
 - In early November the Hot Topic Chuck E. Cheese Token Pin and BoxLunch CEC Portrait Ringer T-Shirt would be spotted selling in-stores and online.
-- From the 5-7th, CEC would attend the *Global Restaurant Leader's Conference* in Miami, FL.<sup>(3)</sup>
+- From the 5-7th, CEC would attend the *Global Restaurant Leader's Conference* in Miami, FL.{{< cite 3 >}}
 - On the 7th Mark Kupferman would be appointed Chief Insights & Marketing Officer.
-Like other corporate executives at the company, he would be a former Six Flags Entertainment executive.<sup>(4)</sup>
+Like other corporate executives at the company, he would be a former Six Flags Entertainment executive.{{< cite 4 >}}
 - On the 27th {{< wiki-link "Chuck E. Cheese Winter Show 2023" >}} would go live, featuring a revamped birthday show that included new support for American Sign Language.

 ### 2024